paracrawl/keops/INSTALLATION.md

 sudo apt-get install docker
 ```

 KEOPS notifies evaluators about invitations and tasks via email.
 Please, provide credentials for the email account you are going to use to send messages to users.
-You also must provide the domain name of the mail server.
+You also must provide the domain name and port of the mail server.
 You can set them in docker-compose.yaml:

 ```
 keops:
     environment:
         - KEOPS_HELPER_HOST=[mail.example.com]
+        - KEOPS_HELPER_PORT=[587]
         - KEOPS_HELPER_EMAIL=[noreply@example.com]
         - KEOPS_HELPER_PASSWORD=[examplepassword]
 ```